5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/Polaris_PowerPlay_Tables.md

 - **Modded**: ≈ 70 W

 ## Example Files
-Here are some example files by Jasomhacks which explain which sections of the PowerPlay Table code do what. [**Download**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/GPU/AMD_Radeon_Tweaks/PowerPlayInfo/PowerPlayInfo.zip?raw=true)
+Here are some example files by Jasonhacks with explanations about the sections of the PowerPlayInfo Table code.
+The tables are for a Sapphire Nitro+ Radeon RX 580 (8 GB).
+So unless you have the same model I wouldn't recommend just copying over the data 1:1.
+Instead, study the principle behind it. [**Download**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/GPU/AMD_Radeon_Tweaks/PowerPlayInfo/PowerPlayInfo.zip?raw=true)

 ## Credits and Thank Yous
 - Original [Guide](https://www.reddit.com/r/hackintosh/comments/hg56pv/guide_polaris_rx_560_580_etc_custom_powerplay/) by Z4mp4n0